Posidonia oceanica: Description

 Posidonia oceanica is a flowering plant which grows in dense meadows or along sandy channels in the waters of the Mediterranean.
 It is found at depths of 1–35 m, depending on water clarity.
 Subsurface rhizomes and roots stabilize the plant, while erect rhizomes and leaves reduce silt accumulation.

-The leaves are ribbon-like, appearing in tufts of six or seven, and up to 1.5 m long.
-Average leaf width is around 10 mm.
+The leaves are ribbon-like, appearing in tufts of six or seven, and up to 45 cm long, with an average leaf width around 10 mm.
 The leaves are bright green, perhaps turning brown with age, and have 13 to 17 parallel veins.
 The leaf terminus is rounded, at times absent, usually because of damage or wear.
 Leaves are arranged in groups, with older leaves on the outside, longer and differing in form from the younger leaves they surround.

 The rhizomatous stems have a dual growth habit—one grows down 150 cm or so beneath the substrate, and the other grows above it.
 All the stems are approximately 10 mm thick and upright in habit.
 This arrangement of the rhizomes eventually forms a mat; the surface contains the active parts of the plant, whereas the center is a dense network of roots and decomposing stems.

 P. oceanias common name is Neptune grass.

 In 2006, a huge clonal colony of P. oceanica was discovered south of the island of Ibiza and stretches as far south as La Savina and Es Pujols on the island of Formentera.
 At 8 km across, and estimated at 100,000 years old, it may be one of the largest and oldest clonal colonies on Earth.

 Dead rhizomes with olive-mill waste are used for compost.